aclaf/flagrant/docs/explanation/behavior.md

 When `accumulation_mode=DictAccumulationMode.MERGE`, the `merge_strategy` field controls merging behavior:

 **SHALLOW** - Performs shallow merge where only top-level keys are combined.
-If the same top-level key appears in multiple dictionaries, the last occurrence's value completely replaces earlier values:
+If the same top-level key appears in multiple dictionaries, the last occurrence's value replaces earlier values:

 ```bash
 # With MERGE mode and SHALLOW merge strategy: